Alexa for Shopping (formerly Amazon Rufus) 2026: How Amazon's AI Assistant Recommends Products

 These points matter most in practice:

-- Rufus is a new discovery layer, not just a chat channel.
+- Alexa for Shopping is a new discovery layer, not just a chat channel (formerly Rufus).

-- Rufus appears across many touchpoints: search bar, SERP, PDP, and cart.
+- Alexa for Shopping appears across many touchpoints: search bar, SERP, PDP, and cart.

 - Visibility is shifting from pure keyword matching to semantic fit.